JKhawaja/concurrency/Outline.md

 ## Dependency DAGs (DDAGs)

-A boundary node is a node without dependencies and can thus always proceed infinitely often post completion points.

-Threads with access to boundary nodes can modify the structure of assigned independent at those nodes.

 - *Modifying the structure itself:* e.g. adding or deleting unique independents, modifying an independents dependencies list, or just modifying which part of the structure a unique independent is referring too.
     + this is easy when we have e.g. a 2-Regular Tree with only 3 nodes, then we can create three independents: A (the root), B (the left sub-tree), and C (the right sub-tree), now adding or deleting nodes to the tree is handled exclusively by B OR C (this is also simple for n-Regular Trees in general).
     + Invariants: in the above example we assume that the root nodes for the B and C sub-trees will not disappear.
 So, when defining unique independents as sub-structures it can be helpful to be able to note if any of the structure is "immutable".
 Or even more precisely, which parts of the structure are invariant under a modification or class of modifications.